-My main research interests focus upon different aspects of the analysis of natural language, and, therefore, the academic areas with which I am most closely involved include Philosophy, Theoretical Linguistics, English Literature, and Speech Recognition Technology.
-The following paragraphs briefly summarise some of my work in these fields.
+My main research interests focus upon different aspects of the analysis of natural language, and the academic areas with which I am most closely involved include language-based AI, theoretical linguistics, and philosophy.

-As a Research Associate in the Engineering Department, I have been involved in developing Automatic Speech Recognition (ASR) systems.
+As a Senior Research Associate in the Engineering Department, I have developed Automatic Speech Recognition systems, Speech Synthesis systems, and Machine Translation systems.
 I work on various problems, such as the difficult tasks of identifying `Structural MetaData' in input speech signals, and building Statistical Language Models for agglutinative languages.
 I helped to implement an effective morphological decomposition scheme for the Cambridge Arabic ASR system as part of the Global Autonomous Language Exploitation (GALE) project.
-I currently work on the Natural Speech Technology programme, seeking to develop ways of improving the grammaticality and acceptability of ASR output.
+I currently work on the Giving Voice to Digital Democracies project, which seeks to develop more ethical AI technologies.